Educational Leadership Internship

 - Securing and maintaining a mentor currently employed as a Principal or Assistant Principal with at least two years of experience in a leadership role.

 - Completing and submitting each required internship activity in the electronic portfolio.
-Interns are encouraged to contact their mentor or their internship supervisor if special circumstances arise that prevent an internship activity from being a quality learning experience..
+Interns are encouraged to contact their mentor or their internship supervisor if special circumstances arise that prevent an internship activity from being a quality learning experience.

-All current information can be found in the Educational Leadership Internship and Capstone Experience Handbook 2013.
+For students who were admitted (or re-admitted) prior to June 2014, information can be found in the Educational Leadership Internship and Capstone Experience Handbook 2013.